dannyp777/Trending-AI-Paper-Repos/README.md

 The repository currently includes the following files:

-- `trendingAIPaperRepos.csv`: A CSV file containing a list of trending AI papers.
+- `[trendingAIPaperRepos.csv](assets/trendingAIPaperRepos.csv)   ` : A CSV file containing a list of trending AI papers.
-- `trendingAIPaperRepos.json`: A JSON file containing the same list in a different format.
+- `[trendingAIPaperRepos.json](assets/trendingAIPaperRepos.json) ` : A JSON file containing the same list in a different format.
+- `[trendingAIPaperRepos.skl](assets/trendingAIPaperRepos.sql)   ` : An SQL file containing the same list in a different format.

 In the future, an SQLite database file may be added to provide another way to access and query the data.